Goalball: In popular culture

 In 2006, the animated series Bernard produced a three-minute clip, featuring Eva the penguin introducing the titular polar bear to goalball.

-In 2018 and 2024, the sport was featured in the anime Ani x Para: Anata no Hero wa Dare desu ka, in the fourth and eighteenth episodes.
-In both episodes, the characters of another anime played a match of goalball: KochiKame in the fourth, and Welcome to Demon School!
+In 2018 and 2024, the sport was featured in the anime Ani x Para: Anata no Hero wa Dare desu ka.
+Characters played a match of goalball: KochiKame in the fourth, and Welcome to Demon School!
 Iruma-kun in the eighteenth.

-Goalball was featured in episodes 10–12 of the 2020 Japanese anime, Breakers, where Paralympic sports are featured, originally planned to promote the 2020 Summer Paralympics.
+Goalball was featured in episodes 10–12 of the 2020 Japanese anime Breakers, to promote the 2020 Summer Paralympics.